Capten05ast/express/README.md

 # Xpress
-express your love for food.
+Express your love for food.
-food ordering website for college canteens.
+Food ordering website for college canteens.